TaxTips.ca

 With defined benefit pension plans there is some risk to the employee, because these plans are never funded enough that 100% of current and future pension obligations can be covered.
 If the company becomes insolvent, employees may not get their full pension.

-If an employee leaves their job prior to retirement, a pension lump sum (commuted value) can be transferred to a locked-in RRSP, or in many cases can be taken as a deferred pension.
-If the lump sum goes to a locked-in RRSP, withdrawals cannot usually be made until the employee is within 10 years of retirement age.
+If an employee leaves their job prior to retirement, a pension lump sum (commuted value) can be transferred to a locked-in retirement account (LIRA, also known as a locked-in RRSP), or in many cases can be taken as a deferred pension.
+If the lump sum goes to a LIRA, withdrawals cannot usually be made until the employee is within 10 years of retirement age.
 If the employee is already within 10 years of retirement, then the funds can probably be used to purchase a locked-in Registered Retirement Income Fund, also called a Life Income Fund (LIF), or Locked-in Retirement Income Fund (LRIF).
 The age at which the employee can access the locked-in RRSP is usually determined by referring to the original pension plan.
+The transfer from the defined benefit plan to a LIRA this does not affect RRSP contribution room.

 The information on this site is not intended to be a substitute for professional advice.
 Each person's situation differs, and a professional advisor can assist you in using the information on this web site to your best advantage.